rahulgupta-nitjsr/ScreenTimeBalance_App/memory-bank/Progress.md

-# ScreenTime Balance - Project Progress
+# ZenScreen - Project Progress

 ## Overview
-This document tracks the progress of the ScreenTime Balance project through all phases of development, from initial concept to deployment.
+This document tracks the progress of the ZenScreen project through all phases of development, from initial concept to deployment.

 **Last Updated:** December 2024